Mirror (1975 film): Writing

 The concept of Mirror dates to 1964, when Tarkovsky wrote down his idea for a film about the dreams and memories of a man, without the man appearing on screen.
 The first episodes of Mirror were written while Tarkovsky was working on Andrei Rublev.
 These episodes were published in 1970 as a short story titled A White Day.
 The title was taken from a 1942 poem by his father, Arseny Tarkovsky.
+Tarkovsky separately considered writing a novella about a boy who is evacuated to the countryside during World War II and is forced to train at a military school, but shelved the idea after deciding there was not enough material for a standalone work.

 In 1968, after finishing Andrei Rublev, Tarkovsky went to the cinematographer's resort in Repino intending to write the script for The Mirror with Aleksandr Misharin.
 This script was titled Confession and was proposed to the film committee at Goskino.
-Although it contained popular themes such as a heroic mother, the war, and patriotism, the proposal was rejected.
+It contained popular themes such as a heroic mother, the war, and patriotism, but the proposal was rejected.
 The main reason was most likely the complex and unconventional script.
-Moreover, Tarkovsky and Misharin clearly stated that they did not know what the film's final form would be; this was to be determined in the process of filming.
+Moreover, Tarkovsky and Misharin clearly said that they did not know what the film's final form would be; this was to be determined in the process of filming.
+After the script was rejected, Tarkovsky made the film Solaris.
+His diary entries showed that he was still eager to make the rejected film.

-With the script rejected by the film committee, Tarkovsky went on to make the film Solaris.
-But his diary entries show that he was still eager to make the film.
-Finally, the new head of Goskino, Filipp Ermash, approved the script in the summer of 1973.
-Tarkovsky was given a budget of 622,000 Rbls and 7,500 metres (24,606 feet) of Kodak film, corresponding to 110 minutes, or roughly three takes, assuming a film length of 3,000 metres (10,000 feet).

 Several versions of the script for Mirror exist, as Tarkovsky constantly rewrote parts of it, with the latest variant written in 1974 while he was in Italy.
 One scene that was in the script but removed during shooting was an interview with his mother.
 Tarkovsky wanted to use a hidden camera to interview her on the pretext that it was research for the film.
+His idea was for the film to intercut a filmed narrative of his childhood with his present-day mother's analysis of how she raised her son, "thus juxtaposing two comparative perceptions of the past".
 This scene was one of the main reasons Vadim Yusov, the cameraman for all of Tarkovsky's previous films, refused to work with him on this film.
+(Yusov added that he considered the script too personal and self-absorbed.)
+Tarkovsky ultimately gave up on the idea because he could not make it work as a feature film.

 At various times, the script and the film were titled Confession, Redemption, Martyrology, Why are you standing so far away?, The Raging Stream and A White, White Day (sometimes also translated as A Bright, Bright Day).
 While filming, Tarkovsky decided to title the film Mirror.
 The film features several mirrors, with some scenes shot in reflection.